mrtztg/k8s-notes/README.md

           averagetUtilization: 50
   ```
 - Run `k get hpa` to get all HPAs, and `k delete hpa <hpaName>` to remove one.
+  - If `k get hpa` results have TARGETS: `<unknown/80%>`, check `k describe hpa <hpaName>`.
+It usually means either:
+    - the HPA is unable to retrieve the current status of the specified target, e.g: we didn't define resources limites or equests for the Pod.
+    - Metric Server is not deployed or not working
+    - HPA target resource doesn't exist
+    - so on
-- HPA uses the internal Metrics Server to monitor Pods.
+- HPA uses the internal `metrics-server` to monitor Pods.
 But we can configure to use Custom Metrics Adapters, or even External Adapter, like a DataDog service which is outside of our Cluster.

 # Cluster Maintenance